Jobless and desperate, Egyptians risk all in perilous Libya

 The political and social unrest since Mubarak was ousted has deterred foreign investors and tourists from Egypt, the world's most populous Arab nation with 90 million people.
 This has exacerbated the jobs crisis, and the unemployment rate has climbed from 8.9 percent to 13 percent in that time.

-Thousands of Egyptians have traveled to neighboring Libya in search of jobs since 2011, despite their government advising against going to one of the most dangerous countries in the region.
+Thousands of Egyptians have travelled to neighbouring Libya in search of jobs since 2011, despite their government advising against going to one of the most dangerous countries in the region.

 They can be seen working in building sites, factories, restaurants and shops in cities across Libya, which has descended into chaos since a revolt toppled Muammar Gaddafi four years ago and where two rival governments vie for power.